Tomorrow's Musicians Today

 The English Schools' Orchestra and Choir, founded in 1994, exists to provide the opportunity for talented young orchestral musicians and singers, still in full time education, to meet and perform with other similarly talented young people from all over the country.

 Our principal activity is the annual Orchestra Course, which takes place over the October half-term.
 This comprises a one-week residential course during which a programme of music is rehearsed for a concert in a national venue on the final afternoon.
-Recent venues have included Symphony Hall in Birmingham, the Barbican and Cadogan Hall in London.
+Recent venues have included Symphony Hall in Birmingham, the South Bank Centre and Cadogan Hall in London.

 Music for the Annual Concert is always chosen to present a challenge to our musicians - extensive tuition and sectional rehearsal being given during the course by our professional tutors to ensure that such challenge is met with resounding success!